June 27, 2017

 The #DownToTheWire t-shirts featured the campaign hashtag.

-In order to continue to educate people about our work and inspire them to action, preservationists need to focus on communications—and social media—more than ever.
-It’s been easy to coast along, sharing on social in a hit-or-miss kind of way, but as both organizations and consumers become more sophisticated, it’s important to start thinking more strategically about how we are using social media to save places.
+To continue educating people about our work and inspire them to action, preservationists need to focus on communications—and social media—more than ever.
+As both organizations and consumers become more sophisticated, it’s important to start thinking more strategically about how we are using social media to save places.

 Here are nine questions (and a few follow-up questions) to ask yourself and your colleagues as you approach building out a social media strategy.